stacks-network/docs/docs/tutorials/hello-stacks.md

 };
 ```

-Add the Tailwind directvies to the `index.css` file.
+Add the Tailwind directives to the `index.css` file.

 ```css
 @tailwind base;